meagar/node-openid-client/README.md

 responses a `response` property is available with the response object from the used http client.

 ### Handling multiple response modes
-When handling multiple response modes with one single pass you can use `#callbackParams` to get the params object from the koa/express/node request object or a url string.
+When handling multiple response modes with one single code pass you can use `#callbackParams` to get the params object from the koa/express/node request object or a url string.
 (http.IncomingMessage).
-If form_post is your response_type you need to include a body parser prior.
+If form_post is your response_mode you need to include a body parser prior.

 ```js
 client.callbackParams('https://client.example.com/cb?code=code'); // => { code: 'code' };